About

 Serving Suggestions

-These muffins are sweet enough without the glaze, but if you want a little something extra, go for the glaze.
+These healthy gingerbread muffins are sweet enough without the glaze, but if you want a little something extra, go for the glaze.
 It’s just powdered sugar and lemon juice.
 Follow the measurements in the recipe card, then thin out with a few more drops lemon juice or water to acheive your desired consistency.

 Or you can always spread coconut butter on after cutting into them.
 They’re delicious, soft and full of gingerbread flavor no matter what route you go.